-Cell Phone Text Message Spam Lawsuit and TCPA Class Action Law Florida
+Cell Phone Text Message Lawsuit and TCPA Class Action Law Florida

 People around the world use text messages for their personal and professional lives.
 In just the United States, a billion or more such messages are sent every single day (mobile app stats).
 However, not every text is from a loved one or colleague.
 Businesses use them to sell and market their products and services.
 Spam texting is becoming an issue that is becoming worse.
 Not only is this issue annoying for users, but it can prove costly for anyone with a prepaid cell plan or with carrier chargers per text.
-This is why expert lawyers like the Wolf and Pravato Law Firm are advocating for clients tired of unsolicited text messages.
+This is why expert text message lawyers like the law offices of Wolf and Pravato are advocating for clients tired of unsolicited text messages.

 Federal law offers consumers some level of protection from unsolicited messages.
 For example, the Telephone Consumer Protection Act (TCPA) aims to cut back on such spam.
 This Act bans businesses from sending unsolicited messages using autodial technology, even if someone has not placed their number on a Do-Not-Call registry.
 There are some exceptions to TCPA.
 For example, consumers can give their consent to receive messages and messages sent for emergencies messages are also deemed acceptable.

 A texting class action attorney takes multiple people who have been affected by unsolicited messages and joins them together.
 Experts like Richard Pravato work for people who meet specific criteria and have been affected by unsolicited text messaging.
 More and more people are affected by spam texting.
 TCPA violations are becoming normal.
-Wolf and Pravato Law Firm fight to end corporate violations through class action lawsuits.
+The law offices of Wolf and Pravato fight to end corporate violations through class action or spam text lawsuit.
 Not only will individuals get the damages they deserve but corporate practices might change when their profits are